CIDBT 4005W Professional Instructor Skills and Management

 This phase includes:

-- Observation of human and canine body language
+- Human and canine body language

-- Hands-on work with dogs
+- Hands-on work with dogs and people

-- One-to-one and group activities
+- One-to-one and group activities for peer discussion

 “I was looking to change career’s and follow my passion into the dog industry.